 Dogs and cats can easily scratch wood flooring and leave scratch marks and other dents all over the surface.
 This usually worsens the pet urine problem because the liquid settles faster into the dents and dips.
 Soon after it soaks in, you’ll see dark spots on your hardwood floor.

-Another great way to protect your wooden floor and making it pet-friendly at the same time is applying a penetrating oil.
+Another great way to protect your wooden floor and make it pet-friendly at the same time is to apply a penetrating oil.
 This oil seeps into the grains of the wood, making it stronger and more resistant to pet urine.

-You might want to concentrate applying penetrating oil on the areas where dog urine damage is common as opposed to applying on your entire floor.
+You might want to concentrate on applying penetrating oil on the areas where dog urine damage is common as opposed to applying it on your entire floor.